 The CPU code largely avoids multiple synchronous worker updates, but you may find that speedup decreases as clash rate increases.
 The GPU code does not correct for clashes (but does maintain memory validity), instead relying on the stochastic nature of the algorithm to give a correct result.
 Speed is likely to decreases with clashes, but at large values you may find issues with convergence.
 If the clash rate is approaching 100%, you should probably decrease the number of workers, even if this takes you below the optimum for a GPU.

 NINE

 CITATIONS

-Mandrake paper:
+Mandrake paper (forthcoming):

-Lees JA, Tonkin-Hill G, Yang Z, Corander J. Mandrake: visualizing microbial population structure by embedding millions of genomes into a low-dimensional representation.
-Philosophical Transactions of The Royal Society B. 2022;377: 20210237.
+Lees J, Tonkin-Hill G, Yang Z, Corander J. Visualising pathogen population structures by embedding millions of genomes into lower dimensional representations.
+2021.